HPC AND SIMULATIONS

 for the simulation of damaged aircraft led to an

-simulation interface which the optimized simulation engine allows
+simulation interface which the optimized simulation engine allows to run with

 Stutter in command input processing on long streams prompted